Frequently Asked Questions

 What is the firm's fee schedule?

-Our fee schedule is based off of an Assets Under Management (AUM) fee model, which includes all investment management and financial planning services.
+We calculate our fees using a linear schedule and not a tiered/progressive schedule as it makes it easier and typically cheaper for our clients to understand.
+Our fee schedule is based off of an Assets Under Management (AUM) fee model.
 There is no additional cost for the financial planning process.
 As a fiduciary Registered Investment Advisor (RIA), the only revenue we receive is directly from our clients.
 We do not receive compensation via commissions, product fees, etc. This means that your incentives are aligned with our incentives.
 The better you do, the better we do.
 All with transparency.

 Where is the client's money held?